RicoJia/ricojia.github.io/_posts/2022/2022-01-20-deep-learning-optimizations-2.markdown

 Batch normalization is usually implemented as its own layer.
 The layer parameters $\gamma$ and $\beta$ can be learned through gradient descent (we can add our own flavors too, like Adam/Momentum/RMSProp).
 The mean and variance however, comes from the input mini-batch.

-One trick is in forprop, when calculating the connected layer before batch normalization, we **don't need to add b** to z.
+One trick is in foreward prop, when calculating the connected layer before batch normalization, we **don't need to add b** to z.
 That's because we will be taking the mean of z at all z's dimensions over the batch, and that eliminates b.
 So, below suffices:

 $$
 \begin{gather*}